 When you take a probiotic, you must take it regularly to see the benefits

 Probiotics may provide benefits in a variety of ways.
 In order to continue to reap the benefits of a probiotic supplement, continuous consumption is needed.
 Studies have shown that the effects of probiotic supplementation are no longer detectable one to four weeks after individuals stop taking their probiotic supplement.

-Probiotic supplements are considered safe for most populations, but are not recommended for the critically ill or individuals with a compromised immune system.
-It is important to talk with your doctor before taking a probiotic/prebiotic supplement.
+Probiotic supplements are considered safe for most populations but are not recommended for the critically ill or individuals with a compromised immune system.
+It is important to talk with your doctor before taking a probiotic or prebiotic supplement.